Charge to Mobile & PSMS Faq for O2 Customers

 O2, EE and Vodafone all offer a ‘charge to bill’ bar which will stop ‘Payforit’ charges.
 Three and GiffGaff do not.
 If you have up to date information about other networks please get in touch.

-So, as things stand today (18th August 2018), I would have to recommend EE as having the best package to combat ‘Payforit’ scams.
+So, as things stand today (3rd May 2020, we would have to recommend EE as having the best package to combat these scams.
 However, it has not always been so.
-Last year, EE would have been the last provider I would have recommended as they had a very high incidence of scams.
+In 2017, EE would have been the last provider we would have recommended as they had a very high incidence of scams.

 The situation is likely to change again later this year, after the PSA complete a consultation on the rules for subscription services.
 It seems likely that they will, at least, require other networks to implement the same measures as EE.
 There are many good reasons for leaving or joining a network, and I would not be unduly swayed by their attitude in this area.
 More important is to keep careful eye on your account and deal with any ‘Payforit’ scam quickly!

 I’ve sent a STOP text, but I’m still being charged.
 What can I do?

 If you’ve correctly sent a STOP text you will normally receive a reply confirming that the subscription has been stopped.
 If you received this, and the charge was made shortly after you sent the STOP message, if could be that the charge was initiated before the STOP was sent.